Nozom1466/Pytorch-Tutorial-Examples/Image_and_Video/Object_Detection_Finetuning/README.md

 ### Platform
-Despite the complex environment and outdated preinstalled packages(cases), It's always a better choice to take advantage of the GPU resource than to run the code locally.
+Despite the complex environment and outdated preinstalled packages(cases), It's always a better choice to take advantage of the GPU resource on `Colab` than to run the code locally.
 The `XiaoXinPro 16IHU 2021` features a 2-GB Nvidia GPU, which is not enough to run a decent model, whereas `Colab` or `Kaggle` notebook offers 15-GB GPU with various types.

 **DO NOT HESITATE TO LAUNCH A PROJECT ON COLAB! 😭**